 The movie link to "Cache," which seems to close a longer series, through the camera, a symbol of modernity, which scrutinizes all traces of personal privacy and is installed in Western culture, and more specifically, in youth, through the mobile phone.
 Recordings of gratuitous violence that record today, many young people with them just for fun is a sign that Haneke was not far off track in his social analysis of the other kind of everyday cruelty to come.

 Benny's Video Reviews

 It has been a while since I have seen this flick and I should probably re-watch it at some point.
 Anyway, even though it didn't completely blow me away like 'Funny Games', I thought the whole thing was still quite impressive.
-Indeed, it gives such a chilling vision of humanity, seriously, it is just pitch dark and utterly depressing.
+Indeed, it gave such a chilling vision of humanity, seriously, it was just pitch black and utterly depressing.
 And yet, even though it was incredibly sad, I thought it was still quite mesmerizing to behold.
-Basically, I consider this flick as some king of warm-up for 'Funny Games' (the fact that Arno Frisch played basically the same psychotic character reinforced this feeling) but it is quite a warm-up for sure.
-Indeed, I thought it was such a haunting movie, even though I have seen it a while back, I still keep thinking about it until today and that’s the great thing about the best thrillers by this director.
+Basically, I consider this flick as some king of warm-up for 'Funny Games' (the fact that Arno Frisch played basically the same psychotic character reinforced this feeling) but it was quite a warm-up for sure.
+Indeed, I thought it was such a haunting movie, even though I have seen it a while back, I still keep thinking about it until today and that’s the great thing about the best thrillers directed by this director.
 Indeed, even though the US productions in the same genre might be easier to digest, they are also terribly easy to forget and therefore, they don’t really have any impact, With this director, it is a completely different kind of ball game though.
 To conclude, even though it might not be considered as one of the best movies directed by the great Austrian master, it is actually one of my favorites and it is definitely worth a look, especially if you are interested in Michael Haneke’s work.

 0 comments, Reply to this entry